North Dakota National Guard responds to wildfire

 |0

-This work, North Dakota National Guard responds to wildfire [Image 6 of 6], by Nathan Rivard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, North Dakota National Guard responds to wildfire, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.